Contents

 Sales calls shorten

 When the buyer arrives already understanding the core promise, discovery focuses on fit instead of education.
-First calls drop from 45 minutes of explanation to 20 minutes of qualification.
+The opening minutes stop being a recital of what the company does and start being a qualification conversation about whether the fit is real.

 Proposals get accepted faster